LeoSL/js-memory-game/README.md

 Open `index.html` 🖥 and click in one beautiful squared card to init your Memory Game.

 Every two card flipped up, counts one movement.
-The less movements you make the better you score and hability.
+The less movements you make the better your score and hability are.

 ### :question: What the player is to expect from the game